echoprotocol/echowiki/technologies/evm-support/README.md

 Solidity - is a high-level object-oriented programming language for writing smart contracts.
 Full documentation on it is available [here](https://solidity.readthedocs.io).

+Version of EVM used for fork - Aleth 1.8.0.
+Version of solidity used for fork - 0.6.0.

 ## Object IDs

 Unlike Ethereum, where addresses are presented in the form of hashes, Echo uses incremental IDs in the form of triplets for account and contract identification.